alien4cloud/alien4cloud.github.io/documentation/1.1.0/user_guide/plugin_management.md

 ## Plugin creation

 If you want to create new plugins for Alien 4 Cloud please refer to the [developer guide](#/developer_guide/index.html).

+# Orchestrators

+Alien 4 Cloud is not managing actual runtime state of deployments by itself.
+In order to do so it delegates runtime to orchestrators, as well refered in Alien 4 Cloud as _PaaS Providers_.
+A PaaS Provider in A4C is a plugin that will be associated with _Clouds_.
+It is possible of course to have multiple clouds using the same PaaS Provider as well a multiple clouds with different PaaS Providers.

+We currently support Cloudify 3 orchestrators as PaaS Providers.